Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: INTRODUCTION

 \subsection{Critical Summary}

-The emergence of foundation models is transforming autonomous driving research, moving from modular pipelines to end-to-end system \cite{yang2024llm4drive, zhou2024vision, LLM4AD_survey, gao2025foundationmodelsautonomousdriving}.
-This transition advances reasoning and scene understanding, but raises the challenge of reliability in rare long-tail events.
-We address this challenge by using a Vision-Language Model (VLM) to monitor semantic failures—scenes where object arrangements are contextually unsafe \cite{elhafsi2023semantic, sinha2024realtime, pop2025lensad}.
+The emergence of foundation models is transforming autonomous driving research, moving from modular pipelines to end-to-end systems \cite{yang2024llm4drive, zhou2024vision, LLM4AD_survey}.
+This advances reasoning and scene understanding, but raises reliability challenges in rare long-tail events.
+We address this using a VLM to monitor semantic failures—scenes where object arrangements are contextually unsafe (Figure~\ref{fig:ood_examples}) \cite{elhafsi2023semantic, sinha2024realtime}.
+Building on our preliminary work, we present a structured framework for this task, illustrated in Figure~\ref{fig:savant_overview}.